Community Keyboards – featuring all that’s best from the King of Instruments.

 Don’t forget you can contact the programme via this page or email – firstname.lastname@example.org.
 We’re live each Thursday morning at 9am on Oldham Community Radio 99.7FM, or via the station’s Listen Again service.

-If you prefer to download to listen, please use
+If you prefer to download the programmes, the links are below:

 For the complete list of archived Community Keyboards programmes click here